MISRA C/C++ Code Checking

 MISRA Coding Standards for Functional Safety

-Today, development teams employ coding standards as a method to define, manage, and utilize a group of coding practices, with the prime objective being consistency.
-The main aim of a coding rule is to limit use of the language so it prevents the developer from doing things that are “wrong” and can be potentially dangerous.
+Today, development teams employ coding standards as a method to define, manage, and utilize a group of coding practices, with the primary objective of consistency.
+The main aim of a coding rule is to limit the incorrect use of the language so it prevents the developer from doing things that are “wrong” and can be potentially dangerous.

 Versatility and Vulnerability of C and C++

-The versatility aspect of the C++ and C languages allows a developer to write code that can be unintentionally incorrect and possibly dangerous.
-It is easy for him or her to write code that adheres to the requirements of the language’s standard but this, nonetheless, can result in undesirable behavior and program “crashes.”
-These include, for example, code that accesses memory beyond the parameters of an arithmetic process, or of an array that results in memory or boundary violations.
+The versatility aspect of the C and C++ languages allows a developer to write code that can be unintentionally incorrect and possibly dangerous.
+It’s easy for him or her to write code that adheres to the requirements of the language’s standard but this, nonetheless, can result in undesirable behavior and program crashes.
+For example, code that accesses memory beyond the parameters of an arithmetic process or of an array that results in memory or boundary violations.

-It is obviously important to identify these potential problems.
-But the aim of MISRA is to prevent problems, not simply identify them.
+It’s important to identify these potential problems.
+However, the aim of MISRA is to prevent problems, not just identify them.
 A compiler can detect some of them but using a dedicated analysis tool is more effective.

-The MISRA standard emphasizes that adhering to coding rules is only one component to developing software successfully.
-Developers must integrate each programming project into a disciplined engineering setting that includes methodical development workflows and applying proven in-use validation tools.
+The MISRA standard emphasizes that adhering to coding rules is only one component of developing software successfully.
+Developers must integrate each programming project into a disciplined engineering setting that includes methodical development workflows and applies proven in-use validation tools.

 Commonly Used MISRA C and C++ Language Guidelines and Rules

-Let’s look at the current C and C++ MISRA coding standards themselves and at brief descriptions.
+Let’s look at the C and C++ MISRA coding standards and brief descriptions.

-- MISRA C 2012 Amendments for Safety & Security.
-With the evolving C programming language and to emphasize that MISRA C:2012 was equally valuable in security applications, MISRA published several supporting addendums and amendments to the standard which offered new rules and guidelines for improved coverage of safety and well-known security vulnerabilities.
+- MISRA C 2012 amendments for safety and security.
+With the evolving C programming language and to emphasize that MISRA C 2012 was equally valuable in security applications, MISRA published several supporting addendums and amendments to the standard which offered new rules and guidelines for improved coverage of safety and well-known security vulnerabilities.

-- MISRA Compliance 2020.
-This current document sets a framework for accomplishing compliance to the MISRA coding standard.
+MISRA Compliance 2020.
+This document sets a framework for accomplishing compliance with the MISRA coding standard.
 It supersedes compliance and process and deviation requirements in previous versions of the standard.

 Getting Started With Static Analysis

-To achieve successful compliance, solutions need to offer:
+To achieve successful compliance, solutions must provide the following.